 The Plan provides for grants of stock options to employees.
 The option exercise price is set at the closing price of our common stock on the date of grant, and the related number of shares granted is fixed at that point in time.
 The Plan also provides for grants of restricted stock and restricted stock units.
 Grants of these equity instruments generally vest over a four year period.
 In addition, stock option awards expire five years from the date of grant.
 Eligible employees generally receive stock options units annually with the number of shares and type of instrument generally determined by the employee's salary grade and performance level.
 In addition, certain management and professional level employees typically receive a stock option grant upon commencement of employment.
-Non-employee directors of the company have received restricted stock units that vest one year from the date of issuance.
+Non-employee directors of the company have received restricted stock units that vest one year from the date of issuance in addition to stock options that vest one year from the date of issuance.